Skip to main content

 • Schedule a time to meet with HFA Career Services for help with finding options and discovering opportunities.
 (To schedule a meeting, log in to your Handshake account and click on Career Center on the left-hand side of the page.
 From there, click on Appointments > Schedule a New Appointment > HFA Career Advising, then choose a time and date that work for you).

-• Explore HFA majors, career paths, and internships that align with your unique gifts and purpose using What Can I Do With this Major.
+• Explore HFA majors, career paths, and internships that align with your unique skills and values.
+Try What Can I Do With this Major.

 • Activate your Handshake account to access jobs, internships, and career fairs and to schedule career or internship advising appointments.